 Depending on your country of residence and how long you’ve lived there, you may be eligible to split the age pension between Australia and your host nation, but penalties can apply if you want to return to Australia permanently after living abroad.

 Travelling outside of the country for as little as six weeks within two years of returning could result in payments being cut.
-If you’re planning on maintaining income through working while overseas, then tax will also be a consideration.
+If you’re planning on maintaining income through working while overseas, tax will also be a consideration.

 Health is another significant factor.
 Australian citizens living abroad for more than five years, and permanent residents living overseas for longer than 12 months, forfeit their right to Medicare payments.

-“Spain is ranked as having one of the best heath care services in the world, and private health cover is affordable,” she says.
-“I pay just over €2,000 a year so, if I go to hospital or to the doctor, I don’t have anything extra to pay.
+“Spain is ranked as having one of the best health care services in the world, and private health cover is affordable,” says Norah.
+“I pay just over €2000 (A$3,275) a year, so if I go to hospital or to the doctor, I don’t have anything extra to pay.
 It covers absolutely every penny and that’s for specialists, surgery, x-rays, everything.”